ECE3400Team17/ECE3400_Team17/milestone1.md

 * If S2 and S3 both sees black, move forward;
 (the right and the left sensor move in the same speed)

-3. Based on the work done in number 2, we successfully made the car follow the line
+#### 3. Based on the work done in number 2, we successfully made the car follow the line

-(video1----straight line)
+* Video of the Robot following a strainght black line:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-5cJnf9C_Cc" frameborder="0" allowfullscreen></iframe>

-(video2----curve line)
+* Video of the Robot following a curved black line:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QfTaJXfL2IU" frameborder="0" allowfullscreen></iframe>